NDIS budget areas explained: Consumables budget.

 When it comes to getting the most out of your NDIS Plan, understanding the different budgets and what they can cover is really important.

 You may recall there are three main budget areas – Core, Capital and Capacity Building.
 Need a refresher?
-Check out Budget categories explained.
+Check out our previous article NDIS Plan budget categories explained.

 Today, we’re going to take a closer look at the Consumables budget category, which falls under Core supports.
 Consumables cover the purchase of everyday items required to manage your personal disability-related needs.